-This is my favourite photo from my holiday so far.
-It was taken just yards from the Mekong River in Nong Khai and shows four Thai monks checking out the neighbourhood.
+This is my favourite photo of my holiday so far.
+It was taken just yards from the Mekong River in Nong Khai and showed four Thai monks checking out the neighbourhood.
 Smoke on the water is an appropriate header for this one, although the funk monks might be better as this picture wouldn’t look amiss on a CD music sleeve.

 Beam me some more Scotty….

-If they had stocked too much of this stuff on the Starship Enterprise then Mr Scott would have been even harder to comprehend.
-I’m a big fan of Jack Daniel’s Tennessee bourbon but on this trip I bought a duty-free bottle of Jim Beam.
-It was the first time I’d tasted it and it compared favourably with JD.
+If they had overstocked this stuff on the Starship Enterprise, then Mr Scott would have been even harder to comprehend.
+I’m a big fan of Jack Daniel’s Tennessee bourbon, but on this trip, I bought a duty-free bottle of Jim Beam.
+It was the first time I’d tasted it, and it compared favourably with JD.
 My Jim Beam bit the dust on day four of this holiday along with the last of my 200 duty-free cigarettes.
 Those Nong Khai smoking monks have a bit of catching up to outdo me when it comes to booree (cigarettes).

 The world is the same all over….

 This photo was taken from our garden gate and proves the world is the same all over.
 A grandfather takes his grandson for a walk and perfectly illustrates my point.
 When grandma tells grandpa to take the kid for a walk, the man of the house has to shift his butt pretty quick.
 It’s the same the world over.

 Come and join the convey, isn’t it a colourful sight….

 In two days (Sunday), Udon Thani goes to the voting polls for its local elections, and the candidates and their bandwagons regularly stream past our house with music bellowing out from loudspeakers.
 I haven’t seen anyone kiss a baby yet, but that’s probably because they’d have to get out their pick-ups and face the soi dogs.
 Politicians are very smart people.

 Udon Thani Golf and Country Club….